AriFordsham/GHCWiki/view-patterns-new.md

 ```

-That is, we add a new form of pattern, written
+In general, a view pattern is written

 ```wiki
    expression -> pattern